Krackern/INF2004_EmbeddedSystems_T62/README.md

 Block Diagram Overview:

 Pico Drivers:
-1.MicroSD Driver: Facilitates communication with the MicroSD card for file storage.
+1. MicroSD Driver: Facilitates communication with the MicroSD card for file storage.
-2.HID Driver: Executes commands, generating text files as output, and links to SD card storage.
+2. HID Driver: Executes commands, generating text files as output, and links to SD card storage.
-3.MSC Driver: Manages Mass Storage Class communication, linking to the generation of text files as output.
+3. MSC Driver: Manages Mass Storage Class communication, linking to the generation of text files as output.
-4.WiFi Driver: Enables communication with a web server for uploading and downloading data.
+4. WiFi Driver: Enables communication with a web server for uploading and downloading data.

 MicroSD (SD Card Storage):
--The MicroSD driver allows the Pico to interact with the SD card, providing a reliable storage medium for files.
+1. The MicroSD driver allows the Pico to interact with the SD card, providing a reliable storage medium for files.

 HID Driver (Generate Text File as Output):
--Initiates commands through HID, executing operations that result in the generation of text files.
+1. Initiates commands through HID, executing operations that result in the generation of text files.
--Links to SD card storage to save the generated text files.
+2. Links to SD card storage to save the generated text files.

 MSC Driver (Link to Generate Text File as Output):
--Manages Mass Storage Class communication, establishing a connection to the generation of text files as output.
+1. Manages Mass Storage Class communication, establishing a connection to the generation of text files as output.

 WiFi Driver (Web Server - Webpage):
--The WiFi driver facilitates communication with a web server.
+1. The WiFi driver facilitates communication with a web server.
--The web server hosts a webpage that allows reading and sorting of blacklist and whitelist files.
+2. The web server hosts a webpage that allows reading and sorting of blacklist and whitelist files.
--SD card storage enables the retrieval and uploading of files between the Pico and the web server.
+3. SD card storage enables the retrieval and uploading of files between the Pico and the web server.

 Workflow:

 File Generation:
--HID and MSC drivers collaborate to execute commands and generate text files on the Pico.
+1. HID and MSC drivers collaborate to execute commands and generate text files on the Pico.
--The generated files are stored on the MicroSD card via the SD card storage driver.
+2. The generated files are stored on the MicroSD card via the SD card storage driver.

 Web Server Interaction:
--The Pico, utilizing the WiFi driver, communicates with a web server.
+1. The Pico, utilizing the WiFi driver, communicates with a web server.
--The web server hosts a webpage that enables reading and sorting of blacklist and whitelist files stored on the SD card.
+2. The web server hosts a webpage that enables reading and sorting of blacklist and whitelist files stored on the SD card.

 Data Upload:
--Files are uploaded from the Pico's SD card to the web server, facilitating data sharing.
+1. Files are uploaded from the Pico's SD card to the web server, facilitating data sharing.

 This project integrates various drivers on the Raspberry Pi Pico to handle file operations, execute commands through HID, establish Mass Storage Class communication, and enable WiFi connectivity for web server interaction.
 The collaborative efforts of these components provide a comprehensive solution for managing and categorizing data.